kolayne/Rimokon/README.md

    Use [@BotFather](https://t.me/BotFather) to acquire a Telegram bot token.

--  Run the bot as a python package: `python3 -m Rimokon` or, from another directory, `python3 -m Path.To.Rimokon.With.Dot.Delimiters`
+-  Run the bot as a python package: `python3 rimokon_main.py`

 ## Plugins, actions, and aliases